TirthChhatrala/Summer-Internship-2024_D23IT179/README.md

 ## Week 3

 In Week 3, I gained basic knowledge of JavaScript and learned essential concepts for frontend web development.
 This included understanding variables, operators, functions,loops etc. I applied these skills in my project, enhancingthe website's functionality and interactivity.
 This hands-on experience was invaluable, allowing me to effectively integrate JavaScript with my existing design.
 It also improved my ability to create dynamic and responsive web pages, furthering my development skills.

+# Day by day process

+### Day 1:
+- Practiced basic JavaScript skills to enhance webpage functionality.
+- Learned foundational concepts such as variables, data types, and operators.
+- Explored basic JavaScript syntax and its application in web development.

+### Day 2:
+- Started learning advanced JavaScript concepts and techniques.
+- Studied functions, arrays, and objects in JavaScript for more dynamic web page interactions.
+- Applied JavaScript to manipulate DOM elements and handle events effectively.

+### Day 3:
+- Delved into web development and design principles using JavaScript.
+- Explored the role of JavaScript in creating responsive and interactive web pages.
+- Learned about asynchronous programming, callbacks, promises, and async/await for managing asynchronous operations.

+### Day 4:
+- Continued applying JavaScript skills to enhance webpage functionality and user interaction.
+- Implemented interactive components such as sliders, modals, and form validations using JavaScript.
+- Utilized JavaScript libraries and frameworks to streamline development tasks.

+### Day 5:
+- Designed dynamic features like scrolling effects, dynamic content loading, and animations using JavaScript.
+- Integrated APIs to fetch data and display dynamic content on web pages.
+- Implemented comprehensive JavaScript techniques to achieve desired webpage functionalities and enhance user experience.

 ## Week 4